linuxone-community-cloud/technical-resources/3.0/deploy-virtual-server.md

    Write down the IP address of your instance.
 You will need it to log in.

-## Log in to your LinuxONE virtual server
+## Step 4 Log in to your LinuxONE virtual server

 ### From Mac OS X or Linux using Terminal